 '''

 202 Accepted

 Content-Type: application/vnd.vmware.vcloud.task+xml

 ...

 <Task ... operation="Updating Virtual Application Linux FTP server (7)" ...>

 ...

 </Task>

 '''

 Migrate Tenant Storage

-A system administrator can migrate all of a tenant organization's vApps, independent disks, and catalog items to another datastore.
+You can migrate all vApps, independent disks, and catalog items of one or more organizations from one or more datastores to different datastores.